Do you sell your books direct from your website? If so, pay attention to these important findings from Cyber Monday shopping.

-Are You Using This to Build Your Author Platform?
+Are You Doing This with Your Website?

 Don’t miss out on any of the great information shared in this blog.
 Subscribe to receive each post in your email box.
 Just click here.